 More alternative transportation choices.
+All San Diego public transit operators allow for bikes on board, and walking to transit stops can lead to a healthier start to your children’s school days.
 For some parents, organizing a carpool or having their children take transit to school is a good option.
 Research has shown that when students carpool, their school attendance and timeliness improve.
-In addition, all San Diego public transit operators allow for bikes on board, and walking to transit stops can lead to a healthier start to your children’s school days.
+Schools may utilize the iCommute system to organize carpooling initiatives.
+For more information, email firstname.lastname@example.org.
 Walk and Bike to School Days.
-Each year, schools hold events for bike and walk to school days throughout the world.
-In 2015, National Bike to School Day is Wednesday, May 6, and International Walk to School Day is Wednesday, October 7.
+Each year, schools hold events for bike and walk to school days around the world.
+In 2015, National Bike to School Day was Wednesday, May 6, and International Walk to School Day is Wednesday, October 7.
 The National Center for Safe Routes to Schools provides helpful tips on how your school can participate.
 San Diego region schools or districts also can register for a free class or event to prepare for or encourage participation in Walk and Bike to School Days.
 The Walk, Ride, and Roll to School program was created to increase the number of children who walk, bike, skate, or ride a scooter to school; to raise awareness of the benefits of more active forms of transportation; and to promote pedestrian and bike safety.
 The program is implemented by iCommute.

 For more information, call 511 and say “Schools” or email email@example.com.